 In 1966 volunteer members from the Simon Community in London came to Scotland to help a man called Danny who they had supported in London and was now again needing support back home in Glasgow.
 They went on to set up the first Simon House in Glasgow, using the same approach with volunteers living alongside residents.

 In 1989 the first paid staff were recruited, marking the beginning a new future of service delivery working alongside Local Authorities to find solutions for an increasing number of people experiencing homelessness.

 Over the last three decades our services have grown and developed, as has our staff group.
-There are now more than 160 people employed in providing support and care to people experiencing homelessness in Glasgow, Edinburgh (Streetwork) and across Central Scotland.
+There are now more than 200 people employed in providing support and care to people experiencing homelessness in Glasgow, Edinburgh (Streetwork) and across Central Scotland.